zhangsolomon/learn_git/readme.txt

 >>>>>>> feature1

 <<<<<<< HEAD
-create a new branch is quick and simple
+create a new branch is quick AND simple
 =======
 create a new branch is quick AND simple
 >>>>>>> feature1